Alan Kupperberg: Career

 Alan Kupperberg entered the comics industry by working at Neal Adams' Continuity Associates and was a member of the Crusty Bunkers.
 He began writing and drawing for Marvel Comics in 1974, mostly doing fill-ins and one-shots.
 He later worked on team books such as The Invaders and The Defenders and drew several issues of What If.

 Occasionally working as a writer, Kupperberg created the 1983 one-shot comic Obnoxio the Clown vs. the X-Men, and handled everything from writing and illustrating to lettering.
 In 1987, Kupperberg worked on both The Spectacular Spider-Man and The Amazing Spider-Man.
 His work on those titles included The Amazing Spider-Man #289 (June 1987) which featured the Jack O'Lantern (Jason Macendale) becoming the new Hobgoblin as well as The Spectacular Spider-Man Annual #7 (1987) which depicted the honeymoon of Peter Parker and Mary Jane Watson.
-From 1988–1991, Kupperberg drew Spider-Ham back-up stories in Marvel Tales.
+From 1988 to 1991, Kupperberg drew Spider-Ham back-up stories in Marvel Tales.

 For Marvel Custom Comics, he provided art for clients such as Campbell Soup Company, the U.S. Department of Energy, the Sylvan Learning Center, and The Dallas Times Herald.

 In 1978, Kupperberg and writer Marv Wolfman took over the Howard the Duck weekly newspaper strip.
 Kupperberg also worked on the short-lived The Incredible Hulk strip and Little Orphan Annie.

 From the mid-1980s into the early 1990s, Kupperberg illustrated such DC Comics titles as Justice League of America, The Warlord, The Fury of Firestorm, COPS, Dragonlance, and Blue Devil.

 Kupperberg drew illustrations for Archie Comics, National Lampoon, Cracked magazine, Spy, and McClannahan Books.